johnzhang3410/johnzhang3410/README.md

 ## Hi there 👋

+I'm Fangrui, a 4th-year Computer Engineering student from the University of Waterloo, and I'm an aspiring Software Engineer.

+Always looking for new opportunities and cool projects to work on!
+Check out my GitHub for some cool ones already!

+📫 How to reach me: fangrui.zhang@uwaterloo.ca  +1 604-362-9782
 <!--
 **johnzhang3410/johnzhang3410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.